amirhosseinzlf/SMARLA/README.md

     <img width="60%" src="Results/Highway-Driving/Highway_Driving.png">
 </p>
 <p align="center" width="50%">
-   Highway Driving case study
+   Highway Driving Case Study
 </p>

 The environment has a continuous state space of kinematic information of the ego vehicle and other vehicles on the road, with a total of 15 parameters.

-Action space are consists of five high-level actions:
+Action space consists of five high-level actions:
-1. moving right.
+1. Moving Right.
-2. moving left.
+2. Moving Left.
-3. accelerating.
+3. Accelerating.
-4. remaining idle.
+4. Remaining Idle.
-5. braking.
+5. Braking.

 An episode ends under two conditions: (1) if the car collides with another vehicle, or (2) if it exceeds the maximum duration of episodes (30 time steps in our case) without any collision.